Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Numerical Methods and Models

 In this paper, we adopt three representative stellar progenitors, which are (1) Wolf-Rayet star (16TI in \citep{2006ApJ...637..914W}, hereafter WR), (2) light Pop III star $40M_{\sun}$, which is the metal free pre-supernova model calculated by \cite{2002RvMP...74.1015W} (hereafter lpop3), and (3) massive Pop III star $915M_\odot$ \citep{2009ApJ...706.1184O} (hereafter mpop3).
 The density profile of each stellar model is displayed in Figure~\ref{f1}, and the stellar mass and radius are also summarized in Table~\ref{tab1}.
-Since this study is the first attempt for the accretion-powered jet propagations, we neglect the stellar rotations just for simplicity although these progenitors are supposed to spin rapidly to operate the central engine.
-Note that we are in the same stand point as in the previous study \citep{2011ApJ...726..107S}, that the accretion-to-jet conversion efficiency parameter absorbs this uncertainty.
-More detailed studies for the effects of rotations will be presented in the forthcoming paper \citep{2011nagetal}.
+Since this study is the first attempt for the accretion-powered jet propagations, we neglect the stellar rotation for simplicity although these progenitors are supposed to spin rapidly to operate the central engine.
+Note that we use the same approach as in the previous study \citep{2011ApJ...726..107S}, that the accretion-to-jet conversion efficiency parameter absorbs this uncertainty.
+More detailed studies for the effects of rotation will be presented in the forthcoming paper \citep{2012nagetal}.